-I have been beyond heartwarming that so many people have asked me about veganism and have expressed an interest in try it.
+I have been beyond heartwarming that so many people have asked me about veganism and have expressed an interest in trying it.
 I have been a vegetarian since my teen years, and a vegan since December 31, 2017.
 If you know me, then you know that I do not push my eating and lifestyle choices on anyone.
-I strive to live with compassion towards to all beings, hurt no one for the sake of my appetite, advocate for the welfare of animals, and do it without judgment.
+I strive to live with compassion towards all beings, hurt no one for the sake of my appetite, advocate for the welfare of animals, and do it without judgment.
 Maybe that’s what has appealed to the many friends, family, and strangers who have asked me for information and tips on how to try a plant-based diet and how to go vegan.

 This page will be a living and growing resource to share my best vegan finds, recipes, products, and even some education and deep thoughts on how we can all grow and evolve with compassion, awareness, and love.